 Once the attack comes, your writing flow will be inevitably injured or stop altogether.

 The good news is if you’re strong enough to cause yourself to stop writing, you’re strong enough to start it up again!
-You’re the boss of how you manage your creativity and your time, so use these 4 instant fixes to burst through your block, get back up and running, your flow flowing, and you feeling healthy and sure about your writing.
+You’re the boss of how you manage your creativity and your time, so when you need to fix your writer’s block, these 4 tricks work every time to burst through your block, get you back up and running, your flow re-flowing, and you feeling healthy and sure about your writing.

 - Give permission